Mandatory Renter Relocation Assistance

 b.
 Issuing a Termination Notice;

 c.
-Declining to renew or replace an expiring Rental Agreement; or
+Declining to renew or replace an expiring Rental Agreement;

-d.
+e.
 Declining to renew or replace an expiring Rental Agreement on substantially the same terms except for the amount of Rent or Associated Housing Costs.

-A Landlord that fails to comply with any of the requirements set forth in Section 30.01.085 shall be liable to the Tenant for an amount up to 3 times the monthly Rent as well as actual damages, Relocation Assistance, reasonable attorney fees and costs.
+A Landlord that fails to comply with any of the requirements set forth in Section 30.01.085 shall be liable to the Tenant for an amount up to 3 times the monthly rent as well as actual damages, Relocation Assistance, reasonable attorney fees and costs.